Audit and Quality Improvement

 - Fellows and members may choose to undertake local re-audits after participating in a national project.
 One CPD credit is awarded for each hour taken to complete an audit, an additional credit can be claimed for completing a reflective learning record and a further credit is available for completing an impact record.
 Note, within each radiotherapy centre, there is usually an Audit Lead who liaises with the RCR.

-Audit Library is a growing collection of audit templates, many with downloadable data collection forms which can be adapted for local use.
-Audit Library can provide ideas and methodologies for those looking for audits to undertake locally for revalidation or for planning the annual forward programme in clinical audit.
+- Audit Library is a collection of audit templates, with downloadable data collection forms which can be adapted for local use.
+Audit Library provides ideas and methodologies for those looking for audits to undertake locally for revalidation or for planning the annual forward programme.